All Our Yesterdays (TV series)

 One wartime newsreel which found a new audience was "Hoch der Lambeth Valk".
 This propaganda film of a Nazi rally, with goose-stepping parades, had been re-edited, reversing some sequences, so the marchers appeared to be dancing "The Lambeth Walk".
 The effect became a favourite.

-Only 47 episodes of the original series (1960–1973) survive whereas the later series (1987–89) survives complete.
-The title of this series alludes to Macbeth's soliloquy in Act 5 Scene 5 after Lady Macbeth's death.
+Only 47 episodes of the original series (1960–1973) survive, whereas the later series (1987–1989) survives complete.